sgowdaks/sentiment-analysis-using-BERT/README.md

 - This code can be run directly by clicking on the link provided above or you can use Google colab or jupyter Noterbook.
 - You have to run this file on GPU.
 For accessing the free GPU's that google provides, Edit --> Notebook settings --> GPU
 - If you want to use Kaggle datasets, then all you have to do is just uncomment a few cells.

+I sincerely thank Prof. Mandy for all the guidance and Phillip Kim for [this](https://medium.com/swlh/step-by-step-bert-explanation-implementation-part-1-preprocessing-dbfa19787302) article